naturesdata/CorrelationProject/README.md

 ```
 (Estimated Time: 14 minutes).
 This script uses the `known-vals.rds` file to create a list of sorted column names, saved in `sorted-col-names.rds`.
 They are sorted by the number of RIDs that have a known value for the corresponding column that will be created in the ADNIMERGE data domain.
 The list is sorted in descending order.
 This list enables the creation of a table where the leftmost column has the most known values while the rightmost column has the least known values.
 <br>
-Now using both `known-vals.rds` and `sorted-col-names.rds`, the raw data set can be made.
+Now using both `known-vals.rds` and `sorted-col-names.rds`, the raw ADNIMERGE data domain can be made.
 It’s called raw because further processing will occur later using the python language rather than R.
 ```
 cd RawDataSet
 Rscript raw-data-set.r